DataDog/documentation/layouts/shortcodes/security-products/detection-rules-granular-access.md

-By default, all users have full access to the detection rules.
+By default, all users have read and write access to the detection rules.
 To use granular access controls to limit the [roles][101] that may edit a single rule:

 1. Click the vertical three-dot menu for the rule and select **Permissions**.
 1. Click **Restrict Access**.
 The dialog box updates to show that members of your organization have **Viewer** access by default.